VivekRajGupta345/Spelly-The-Personal-Spelling-Checker/README.md

 2)Python 3.7 (CPython implementation)

 # Brief Idea
-Trie is used to store apprrox 370k words from word database.
-This trie is used to search for the word entered by the user.
+Trie is used to store apprrox 370k words from a word database.
+This trie is used to search for the word entered by the user using prefix.
 In case a word is not found in database.
-It will look for closest words that can match the input word.
+It will look for the closest words that can match the input word.
 The closeness between two words is determined by their Levenshtein Distance.

 # How to start: